mrsxgit/test/readme.txt

-git is a version controll sysytem git is a free sofware
+git is a distribute version controll sysytem git is a free sofware